 Depending on which proposals are agreeable, the note languages can be either:

-NOTE 2: Applicable when dynamic Tx switching is scheduled among 2, 3 or 4 UL bands.
+NOTE 2: Applicable when dynamic Tx switching is triggered among the configured 2, 3 or 4 UL bands.
 The DL interruption requirement is specified in clause 8.2.2.2.10 of 38.133 [13].
 The CA_nX-nY/nX-nY in the requirement of “No for CA_nX-nY/No for nX-nY” refers to the two UL Bands nX and nY that are involved in dynamic Tx switching.

 Or

-NOTE 2: Applicable when dynamic Tx switching is scheduled among 2, 3 or 4 UL bands.
+NOTE 2: When “No” is indicated for a band pair, UE is not allowed to indicate DL interuptions.
 The DL interruption requirement is specified in clause 8.2.2.2.10 of 38.133 [13].
 The CA_nX-nY/nX-nY in the requirement of “No for CA_nX-nY/No for nX-nY” refers to the two UL Bands nX and nY that are involved in dynamic Tx switching.

 Reference